03/05/2015 Mind-Body Health

 Over the past decade, I’ve renovated everything from my grocery cart to my makeup bag to my mind in an effort to upgrade my immune system.
 And as I moved from a stressful life full of fast food, toxins, and bad boyfriends to a more balanced existence filled with plant-passionate nourishment, inner growth, and conscious living, I started experiencing the perks.
 Chronic inflammation decreased and my body started working with me to heal and rebuild.

 Want to start connecting the dots in your own life?
 First, let’s learn about acute and chronic inflammation, since they play very different roles in our everyday health.
-Then, we’ll cover the causes of chronic inflammation and how to reduce its impact on your health.
+Then, we’ll cover the causes of it and how to reduce inflammation's impact on your health.

 What Is Inflammation?